Abbildungen der Seite

 But frugal be your cups; the languid frame,

-Vapid and funk from yefterday's debauch,
+Vapid and funk from yesterday's debauch,

 Shrinks from the cold embrace of watry heavens.

-But neither thefe nor all Apollo's arts,
+But neither these nor all Apollo's arts,

 Difarm the dangers of the dropping sky,

-Unless with exercise and manly toil
+Unless with exercife and manly toil

 You brace your nerves, and fpur the lagging blood.

--If droughty regions parch
+If droughty regions parch

 The skin and lungs, and bake the thick'ning blood,